tomcam/vuepress.github.io/yaml.md

 The Fender Performer debuted in 1986.
 ```

-In the example above, the page title in your browser browser tab would contain
+In the example above, without the YAML, your browser tab's page title would normally contain
 the text `About the Fender Performer`.
-That's overridden by the `title` attribute.
+That's overridden by the YAML `title` attribute.
 Instead, it would contain the text `World's best guitar`.

 ## Description meta-tag